After reading this post, you’ll learn:

 If you set up your personalized study plan,

 the deadlines will get adjusted.

-Here’s a sample level 1 CFA exam study schedule as displayed in our new Study Planner 4.0:
+Here’s a sample level 1 CFA exam study schedule as displayed in our Study Planner:

 FIND your Study Plan in the PLAN tab View all the weeks of your CFA exam prep, see how much you’ve done and how much is still ahead of you, as well as customize your schedule using your Study Plan personalization options and the DRAG & DROP for both topics and study weeks.